How to Partition Hard Drive (including C drive) in Windows 11/10 Without Formatting

 3. Right-click on the unallocated space and select "New Simple Volume".
 Enter the New Simple Volume Wizard interface by clicking "Next" and specify volume size.

-4. Assign Drive Letter or Path, then format the partition into default file system NTFS.
+4. Assign Drive Letter or Path, then format the partition into the default file system NTFS.
 Click "Finish" to complete creating a new partition in Windows 10.

 If your PC is well-partitioned, but the C drive is out of space, you can use Disk Management to delete partitions and extend the C drive.